TL;DR

 Amoeba – 1998

 Amoeba was created in August 1998 under the name of 8733902 for submission as a major work for my year 12 high school art project.
 All the was music created using Fast Tracker II using 8 or 16bit samples.
 The original work included a 24 page CD booklet with black and white industrial photography, digitally modified in an early version of Photoshop.
-I got help from Tony Petrisic, whom was the only person in the region that had a CD-burner at the time.
-I remember taking a PC to Tony and playing out the music from a soundblaster via an aux cable into his Mac (hence the buffer-under-runs you can hear), and then waiting 5 hours for the CD to burn!
+I got help from Tony Petrisic, whom was the only person in the rural region that had a CD-burner at the time.
+I remember taking a PC to Tony and playing out the music from a soundblaster via an aux cable into his Mac (hence the buffer-under-runs and noise you can hear), and then waiting 5 hours for the CD to burn!
 I intended the music to be a complement to the dark moody industrial photography and poetry: so it sounds more like a experimental ambient soundtrack rather than ‘traditional songs’.

 Puddles – 2000